 JCAS uses a rolling submission process, allowing authors to submit at any time during the year without time restraints or quota of articles in an issue.
-Rolling submission, the most current scholarly method of accepting publications, allows for more timely publications and current scholarship to enter the public sphere in a more timely fashion, rather than to conform to traditional academic print journal guidelines.
+Rolling submission, the most current scholarly method of accepting publications, allows for more timely publications and current scholarship to enter the public sphere quicker, rather than to conform to traditional academic print journal guidelines.

-We are pleased to accept your submissions at any time and will move quickly through the review process to ensure timeliness.
+We are pleased to accept your submissions at any time.

 TYPES OF SUBMISSIONS